|

 to dance and that completes the work, because the work is actually a dance

+floor."
 There are many other works at the Biennale which

 combine visual and audio components.
 Apart from that, the exhibition also